carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

       register hook reads bytes from the next register (or reads out of bounds for the last register!).
 Removing use of the target hook does not cause any test failures in common architectures (except an illegal hand written assembly test).
-If a target architecture requires this behavior, this proposal allows a composite location description to be used to combine multiple registers.
+If a target architecture requires this behavior, these extensions allow a composite location description to be used to combine multiple registers.

 2.  ``DW_OP_deref``